Feigenbaum constants: Properties

 Both numbers are believed to be transcendental, although they have not been proven to be so.
-There is also no known proof that either constant is irrational.
+In fact, there is no known proof that either constant is even irrational.

 The first proof of the universality of the Feigenbaum constants was carried out by Oscar Lanford—with computer-assistance—in 1982 (with a small correction by Jean-Pierre Eckmann and Peter Wittwer of the University of Geneva in 1987).
 Over the years, non-numerical methods were discovered for different parts of the proof, aiding Mikhail Lyubich in producing the first complete non-numerical proof.

+Other values

+The period-3 window in the logistic map also has a period-tripling route to chaos, reaching chaos at $r = 3.854 077 963 591\dots$, and it has its own two Feigenbaum constants: $\delta = 55.26, \alpha = 9.277$.